wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 **PS**: If you liked this project and want to see the source code in one place, please go checkout and star the [GitHub repository](https://github.com/rdegges/okta-express-login-portal).

-And… If you have any questions, please leave a comment below!
+And...
+If you have any questions, please leave a comment below!